matthew-brett/barts-setup/barts_setup.md

 ### To reset WIRED network

-*If the wired network is not working*, unplug the power to the ETHERNET HUB.
+*If the wired network is not working*, unplug the power to the ETHERNET SWITCH.
 Wait a few seconds.
 Plug the power back in again.
 This should reset the IP addresses for the MACBOOK, the IPAD and the IPHONE 8.